tadeodonegana/tadeodonegana.github.io/src/content/post/react-agent-framework-by-scratch-python/index.md

 ---
 title: "ReAct Agent framework: Agents before they were cool"
 description: "In this blog post, we will implement the ReAct pattern in Python from scratch to understand how it works."
-publishDate: "12 Jan 2025"
+publishDate: "14 Jan 2025"
-updatedDate: "12 Jan 2025"
+updatedDate: "14 Jan 2025"
 tags: ["agents", "python", "gen-ai"]
 draft: false
 ---

 ## Introduction

+Agents are trending right now, but before all the hype, they had humble beginnings.
 The **ReAct framework** is one of the earliest agentic approaches introduced in the literature.
 It combines **reasoning** (the thought process) and **action-taking** (executing specific functions) within an LLM to handle multifaceted tasks.
 This synergy enables LLMs to generate reasoning traces and task-specific actions, maintain and update action plans, handle exceptions, and interact with external sources for additional information.

 ## Overview

-Agents are trending right now, but before all the hype, they had humble beginnings.
-The ReAct pattern was one of the first agentic models introduced in the literature.
 In the original paper[^1], the authors presented the idea of synergizing reasoning and action-taking in language models, making them more capable of handling several tasks.

 ReAct is inspired by the human ability to learn and make decisions by combining acting and reasoning.
-This framework enables LLMs to generate reasoning traces and task-specific actions, create and update action plans, handle exceptions, and interact with external sources for additional information.

 With this framework, you can implement additional actions that an LLM can take, such as running calculations or searching for specific information in a database, then teach it how to request that those actions are run, and finally feed the results back into the LLM.